joshdurbin/places/README.md

 -----------------------------

-This project intends to leverage the recommended implementation path for geospatial, "geo near" queries against a data set of places of interest (POIs) backed by various datastores.
+This project intends to leverage the recommended implementation path for geospatial, "geo near" queries against a data set of places of interest (POIs) backed by various data stores.
 The test data set contains POIs only for the San Francisco Bay Area.
 The Ratpack and RxJava powered API allows for the insertion and query of POIs.

-POST operations to the `/places` end point insert a single record into the backing datastore (see below for an example record).
+POST operations to the `/places` end point insert a single record into the backing data store (see below for an example record).

-GET operations to `/places` w/ the point and radius information will query the backing datastore.
+GET operations to `/places` w/ the point and radius information will query the backing data store.
 The expected structure of the query endpoint is `/places/$latitude/$longitude/$radius` w/ a radius in meters.

 The available backing datastores are: